RobinWaves/Web-Design-Challenge/README.md

 Visualizations:
 * MaxTemp.html - plot and descriptive paragraph, sidebar link and preview images of each plot
-* Humidity.html - plot and descriptive paragraph,sidebar link and preview images of each plot
+* Humidity.html - plot and descriptive paragraph, sidebar link and preview images of each plot
 * Cloudiness.html - plot and descriptive paragraph, sidebar link and preview images of each plot
 * WindSpeed.html - plot and descriptive paragraph, sidebar link and preview images of each plot